Jianhua-Wang/credtools/docs/usage.md

 → Use `pipeline` for streamlined end-to-end analysis

 **Need to explore results?**
-→ Use `web` for interactive visualization
+→ Examine JSON and CSV output files

 ### Individual Commands vs Pipeline